timapril/ns2/draft-tapril-ns2.md

 The presentation and wire format of the SvcParamValue is the same as the presentation and wire format described for the TLSA record as defined in {{?RFC6698}}, sections 2.1 and 2.2 respectively.

-#### "ds" or "dnskey"

-The "ds" and "dnskey" SvcParamKey contain a list of hashes of the public key(s) used to sign the zone and the public key(s) for the zone respectively.
-Unline the DS and DNSKEY RRTypes, the “ds” and “dnskey” SvcParamKey values apply to the referenced resolver only, but the same values may be advertised for all records.
-For secure delegation, only one of these SvcParamKey is required in the NS2 or NS2T record, but both may be provided.
-The "ds" and "dnskey" SvcParamKey will supersede any DS or DNSKEY records available in the parent zone, but in the absence of these SvcParamKeys in the NS2 record, clients should defer to the DS or DNSKEY records if present.
-Having these keys in the NS2 record may reduce the number of queries that are required to delegate to the child nameserver, but can result in larger packet sizes.
-These larger packets could result in UDP fragmentation, forcing clients to upgrade the connection to unencrypted DNS over TCP.

-Multiple "ds" or "dnskey" SvcParamKeys MAY exist to provide multiple valid public keys for key rollovers or when using multiple signing methods.

-The wire format of the SvcParamValues is a list of values defined in {{?RFC4034}} for both the SvcParamValue for the "ds" SvcParamKey matching the DS RRType and the SvcParamValue for the "dnskey" SvcParamKey matching the DNSKEY RRType.
-The presentation format for both records is a quoted string list using the same presentation format defined in {{?RFC4034}} for both records.

 ## Deployment Considerations

 The NS2 and NS2T records intends to replace the NS record while also adding additional functionality in order to support additional transports for the DNS.
 Below are discussions of considerations for deployment.